axelv/axelv.github.io/drafts/a-python-api-for-fhir-terminology.md

 ### Key data structures and operations in FHIR Terminology

+> The follow is pure review of resources and operations defined in the FHIR Terminology spec.
-> Skip this section if you are familiar with the FHIR Terminology specification.
+> Feel free to skip this section if you are familiar with this.

 FHIR Terminology is a complex topic, with many different data structures and operations that are important to understand.
 In this section, we'll go over some of the most important aspects of FHIR Terminology, and how they can be used in your Python workflow.